daniel-ben/daniel-ben/README.md

 # Hi there, I'm Daniel👋

-I'm a front-end dev from Brazil currently unemployed with two cats to feed.
+I'm a front-end dev from Brazil currently unemployed with three cats to feed.
 Recently I've been participating in coding events and making projects to build a nice portfolio.

 ⚙️ My languages and tools:
 - HTML5